-We continue leveraging our advantages in network infrastructure and IDC to offer customized ICT total solutions to enterprise customers and to expand our ICT business.
 The revenues from our ICT business are classified in "ICT and Other Services" of each business segment besides internet business.
-We are offering ICT total solutions by integrating our capabilities of cloud, information security, IoT and customization expertise.
+We are offering ICT total solutions by integrating our capabilities of cloud computing, information security, Big Data, IoT and customization expertise.
+In 2019, we will continue to promote out IDC, cloud and information security services to help our business customers to decrease management costs.